 Overview of Indiana Taxes

 Indiana has relatively low property taxes.
-The median annual property tax paid in Indiana is $1,371, which is less than half that U.S. average of $2,795.
-The statewide average effective property tax rate is 0.75%, compared to the national effective rate of 0.99%.
+The average annual property tax paid in Indiana is $1,100.
+This is nearly half the national average.
+The statewide average effective property tax rate is 0.87%.

 Enter Your Location Dismiss | Assessed Home Value Dismiss |